samcraigjohnson/notification-service/README.md

 - Dedeplucation of data.
 The way the database tables are setup we don't duplicate any of the data for messages, events or subscriptions.
 This means its easy to add new events, scenarios, and subscription types without worrying about data inconsistancies

 - Extensible.
-If we wanted to send emails, slack notifications, sms, we can add all that logic to the UserNotification worker and its happening behind the scenes without slowing down the main application.
+If we wanted to send emails, slack notifications, sms, we can add all that logic to the UserNotificationWorker and its happening behind the scenes without slowing down the main application.

 #### Cons